John P Franko, MDChair, Department of Family and Community Medicine

 Dr. Murillo earned his bachelor's degree in biology with a minor in religious studies from Franklin and Marshall College.
 He earned his Doctorate of Allopathic Medicine at the Johns Hopkins School of Medicine.
 He went on to complete his Family Medicine Residency at Reading Hospital where he also served as Chief Resident in his final year.
 He completed a master’s in Public Health at the Johns Hopkins Bloomsburg School of Public Health.

 Professional interests include research focused on healthcare disparities and improved delivery of care to underserved communities.
 He is also an active member and Vice Chair of the Tower Health Population Health Committee.
 He currently serves as the Director of the Hanna Center for Primary Care Research.
-In his spare time, he enjoys spending time with his wife, son and Chiweenie (Chihuahua Dachshund mix).
-His hobbies include music (guitar, drums, banjo and singing) and martial arts training.
+In his spare time, he enjoys spending time with his wife, son, and two dogs.
+His hobbies include music (guitar, drums, banjo, and singing) and martial arts training.

 Selected Scholarly Activity: